Semantics-Aligned, Curriculum-Driven, and Reasoning-Enhanced Vulnerability Repair Framework

-We use the number of vulnerable hunks as a proxy for repair difficulty, which correlates with the cognitive complexity of the task.
+We use the number of code hunks in human reference as a proxy for repair difficulty.
 We define three stages: easy (1-2 hunks), medium (3-5 hunks), and hard (>5 hunks).
-Notably, our ``easy'' stage intentionally includes two-hunk functions.
-Preliminary experiments showed that training only on single-hunk fixes caused the model to overfit to overly localized repairs.
-By including simple multi-hunk cases from the start, we ensure the model begins learning the principles of cross-hunk coordination early in its training.
+Preliminary experiments showed that training only on single-hunk fixes caused the model to overfit to overly localized repairs; therefore, our easy stage includes two-hunk functions.
 Our curriculum proceeds through the three stages during the RL phase.
-The training set is \emph{expanded cumulatively} at each stage to prevent catastrophic forgetting, and the model's policy is always initialized from the previous stage's checkpoint.
+The training set is \emph{expanded cumulatively} at each epoch to prevent catastrophic forgetting, and the model's policy is always initialized from the previous stage's checkpoint.